 In 2017, McMaster University signed the Okanagan Charter.
-The university has developed the McMaster Okanagan Committee, which is a group of individuals from across campus dedicated to enhance health and well-being at McMaster University.
+Inspired by the Okanagan Charter, the McMaster Okanagan Office of Health & Well-being is dedicated to enhancing health and well-being at McMaster University.

-In recognition to the importance of health and well-being in higher education, the McMaster Okanagan Committee has developed the McMaster Okanagan Special Project Funding.
-The purpose of this fund is to encourage creative and impactful projects focused on health and well-being to benefit McMaster students, staff and faculty.
+In recognition to the importance of health and well-being in higher education, the McMaster Okanagan Office of Health & Well-being has developed the McMaster Okanagan Special Project Funding.
+The purpose of this fund is to encourage creative and impactful projects focused on health and well-being that benefit McMaster students, staff, and faculty.

 The Project Management Institute (PMI) defines a project as temporary efforts to create value through unique products, services, and processes.

-The McMaster Okanagan Committee encourages creative and out-of-the box thinking when it comes to new health and well-being initiatives.
-We do not want to limit any ideas.
-It is important to notice, though, that all projects from the McMaster Okanagan Special Project Funding must be:
+The McMaster Okanagan Office of Health & Well-being encourages creative and out-of-the box thinking when it comes to new health and well-being initiatives.
+We welcome all ideas, however all projects must be:

-- Intended for members of the McMaster community as the target audience (can also benefit others but the McMaster community has to benefit)
+- Intended for members of the McMaster community as the target audience (may also benefit others in addition to the McMaster community)